rchavira/ltr_verification_software/README.md

 ## software installation

-This requires pymodbus library to run.
+This requires pymodbus and paramiko libraries to run.
-    pip install pymodbus
+    pip install pymodbus paramiko

 Copy the contents of /stations and /tools to their respective folders in your stationexec installation.